 Before taking up his post in the Policy Unit of Javier Solana in November 1999, he was a career General Staff Officer (German Armed Forces); he graduated from Bundeswehr University in Munich (Education & Sciences), the General Staff Officer Course at the Führungsakademie in Hamburg (1984- 1986) and the Hogere Krijgsschool in The Hague (1988-1990), and subsequently performed various planning functions at operational and strategic level.
 Since 1993, he has performed various functions in the field of European Security and Defence Policy at different levels: Western European Union Planning Staff in Brussels (1993-1996); Assistant National Military Representative to WEU and NATO in Brussels (1996-1998); German Ministry of Defence Policy Division in Bonn and Berlin (1998/1999).

-is an Associate Professor of European Integration Theory and European Education Policy at the Department of International and European Studies, University of Piraeus, Greece.
+is a Professor of European Integration Theory and European Education Policy at the Department of International and European Studies, University of Piraeus, Greece.
 She holds a PhD with distinction in Political Sciences issued by the National and Kapodistrian University of Athens.
 Her thesis was awarded the Honorary Grant of the National Bank of Greece in memorial of Theodoros Karatzas by the Hellenic University Association for European Studies in 2008.
 She is currently the Chair of the European Doctoral School for the Common Security and Defence Policy of the European Security and Defence College, European External Action Service, in Brussels (2019-2021).
 She holds a Jean Monnet Chair on European Union’s Education, Training, Research and Innovation Policies awarded by the European Commission.
 She has been the academic coordinator of several European programmes.

 was the Head of the Defence Policy and International Affairs Directorate at the Ministry of Defence and General Coordinator for issues concerning the Presidency of the Council of the EU at the Ministry of Defence during 2012.
 He served as a Helicopter Pilot, Medium-Artillery Unit Commander, Staff Officer, Director within various Staff Offices of the Artillery Command-Division and of Branch “C” of the National Guard General Staff.
 In addition, he served as liaison officer between the National Guard and the British Forces, and the United Nations Forces based in Cyprus, and also served as Coordinator of the National Guard, within the Operation Centre of the Republic of Cyprus, during the Lebanon crisis.
 Mr. Georgiou is a graduate of the ESDC High Level Course, Army Helicopters Academy, Artillery Academy and of the Hellenic Military Academy Evelpidon.